Our Vision and Strategy

 - There are opportunities to access Independent Travel Training where this would aid independence and confidence.

-Through the Service User Engagement Statement, we are committed to engaging with children, young people, parents and carers at an individual, service and strategic level.
+Through the One Family Approach, we are committed to engaging with children, young people, parents and carers at an individual, service and strategic level.

 - Individual – children and young people are involved in decisions that affect their lives (including assessments, plans and reviews).

 - Service – children and young people have an opportunity to feedback on services and are consulted upon service changes (including service review and service redesign).